White House acts to protect Trump during virus outbreak

 The White House also has encouraged staffers to follow guidelines for telework issued by the Office of Management and Budget.

-The White House Correspondents' Association also has taken steps to limit the number of journalists who are in the briefing room on a daily basis, starting with television crews.

-Television networks have agreed to “pool” camera coverage of the briefing room, the WHCA board said in a statement Sunday.
-That means just one crew will cover briefings and share footage with all the other networks, instead of having multiple crews covering the same event.
+To limit the number of journalists in the briefing room, television networks agreed to pool camera coverage so that just one crew would cover the briefings and share footage with all the other networks, instead of having multiple crews covering the same event.

 That system was in place for Sunday's coronavirus briefing.

-“This is an important first step for us, but we all agree more action is needed to protect our members and the integrity of the press pool covering the president,” the board said.
+“This is an important first step for us, but we all agree more action is needed to protect our members and the integrity of the press pool covering the president,” the White House Correspondents' Association board said.

-Members are also being asked to leave every other seat in the briefing room empty to practice the “social distancing” that public health officials are impressing upon all Americans.

-They are also being asked to not stand in the aisles during briefings and to monitor such events remotely, if possible.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.